 Grape blend: Cabernet Sauvignon, Cabernet Franc

-Aged: fermented in terracotta amphoras and aged in Barrique barrels for 24 months
+Aged: fermented in terracotta amphoras and aged in Barriques for 24 months.
+Unfiltered

 Residual sugars: 0.73 g/l

-This wine is named after a vineyard situated just a few hundred metres from the “piazzetta” at La Vialla, that, for the first time after 20 years of cultivation, has given us a cru.
-It is made solely with Cabernet, a mixture of Sauvignon and Franc.
-In order to favour quality, the average yield is very low: there are approximately 8,000 vines per hectare, each one producing about 500 grammes of grapes.
-In 2018 the bunches, even though small, had grapes that were plump and full of juice.
+This wine bears the same name as a vineyard that’s just a few hundred metres from La Vialla’s “piazzetta”.
+This is the second vintage, bottled after 21 years of cultivating its grapevines.
+It’s made solely with Cabernet Sauvignon and Cabernet Franc grapes.
+In order to favour quality, the average yield is very low: approximately 8,000 vines per hectare, each one producing about 500 grammes of grapes.
+In 2019 the vines yielded loosely clustered bunches, but the grapes were full of juice and the seeds crisp and brown (this is important for the quality of the tannins they release).
 Vinification was carried out in terracotta amphoras, containing 3 and 5 hl, without controlling the temperature or adding SO2.
-After racking, the wine completed malolactic fermentation and aged for 24 months in new barriques, before being bottled without undergoing any form of filtration.
+After racking, the wine completed malolactic fermentation and aged for 24 months in new barriques, before being bottled in magnums.